PASSIONLab/CombBLAS/FAQ.md

-## My computations finishes fine but I get an “Attempting to use an MPI routine after finalizing MPICH” afterwards.
+## My computations finish fine but I get an “Attempting to use an MPI routine after finalizing MPICH” afterwards.

 To avoid the finalization error, please imitate an example such as ReleaseTests/MultTest.cpp The curly brackets around the code are intentional.
 Since distributed objects have MPI related pointers in them, those pointers are released once the destructors are called.
 In C++, there isn’t a good way to call the destructor manually, so the destructor is called immediately before the program exists, which is after the MPI_Finalize.
 Since the MPI related objects are destructed after MPI_Finalize, you see this error.
 Try the curly brackets approach.